Over 1 day

 Once all the paint has dried, you are ready to decorate the porch or yard with your DIY trick-or-treat sign.

 Other Ways to Show Off Your Sign

-Choose a theme – like this eerie cemetary scene – dress up the front yard with inflatables, enlist the help of oversized skeletons and finish things off with spooky wreaths.
+Choose a theme – like this eerie cemetery scene – and dress up the front yard with inflatables.
+Enlist the help of oversized skeletons and finish things off with spooky wreaths.

 Creating a DIY project for Halloween is a fun way to get into the spirit of the season.
-Want to make a trick or treat sign, but you don’t have the tools you need?
+Want to make a trick or treat sign, but don’t have the tools you need?
 Consider power tool rental from The Home Depot.
-You can rent the tools for as long you want and return them when you’re done with the project.
-You won’t have to worry about storage or maintenance.
+You can also download The Home Depot Mobile App to have the tools and materials delivered to your doorstep.